ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Applying for Certificate Issuance

-The client requests certificate issuance by sending a POST request to the server's new-order resource.
+The client begins the certificate issuance process by sending a POST request to the server's new-order resource.
 The body of the POST is a JWS object whose JSON payload is a subset of the order object defined in {{order-objects}}, containing the fields that describe the certificate to be issued: